patrickfrey/mewa/doc/tutorial.md

 ### Typesystem
 Now let's overview the implementation of the typesystem module that generates the code.
+I tried to keep the naming of global variables and also of functions in sync with the example **language1**, the language implemented as proof of concept for _Mewa_.

-In contrary to the example **language1**, the proof of concept language for _Mewa_, the typesystem module  of the tutorial language has been splitted in several parts of maximum 100 lines of code to make them digestible in a tutorial.
+In contrary to the example **language1** the typesystem module of the tutorial language has been splitted in several parts of maximum 100 lines of code to make them digestible in a tutorial.
 The snippets are included with the _Lua_ command _dofile_.
 The snippets implementing helper functions are in the directory ```tutorial/sections```.
 The snippets implementing the functions attached to the **AST** nodes are in the directory ```tutorial/ast```.

 #### Header
-Let's first take a look at the header of the typesystem.lua.
+Let's first take a look at the header of typesystem.lua.

 ##### Submodule llvmir
 The submodule ```llvmir``` implements all templates for the LLVM IR code generation.
 We sah such templates like ```{out} = load i32, i32* {this}``` with substututes in curly brackets in the examples of the first part of the tutorial.
 In the example compiler these templates are all declared in the module ```llvmir``` and referred to by name.
 The module ```llvmir``` has a submodule ```llvmir_scalar``` that is generated from a description of the scalar types of our language.